Introduction to R and RStudio

 Project management in RStudio

-RStudio is an integrated development environment (IDE), which means it provides a (much prettier) interface for the R software.
+RStudio is an integrated development environment (IDE), which means that it provides a user-friendly interface for the R software.
 For RStudio to work, you need to have R installed on your computer.
-But R is integrated into RStudio, so you never actually have to open R software.
+However, R is integrated into RStudio, so you never actually have to open R software.

-RStudio provides a useful feature: creating projects - self-contained working space (i.e. working directory), to which R will refer to, when looking for and saving files.
-You can create projects in existing directories (folders) or create a new one.
+RStudio provides a useful feature: creating projects.
+A project is a self-contained working space (i.e., working directory), to which R will refer to when looking for and saving files.
+You can create a project in an existing directory or in a new one.

 Creating RStudio Project